larisaescobar/public/content/users/commander-web/configuration/integrations/payment-integrations/adyen.md

 ### Notifications

-This has to be configured for each bank account in Adyen.
+This has to be configured **for each** bank account in Adyen that has corresponding enabled payment gateway account in Mews.

 1. Select account -> Settings -> Server Communication -> Standard Notification
 2. Set URL to `https://www.mews.li/Api/Adyen/v1/notification/process`